nkmathew/intern-portal/README.md

 + The entry editor should like Penzu's with ruled lines like a textbook
 + Show entry preview when mouse hovers over date for some seconds the way stackoverflow shows tag description on hover
-+ Little checkbox at the left top corner for dates with entries
-+ Should not change updated timestamp until a change is actually made
 + Disable button until there's an actual change??
 + Ability to export the whole logbook as a printable pdf with supervisor remarks and student logs all in one